d-arran/Comp-II-Knotted-Narwhals/README.md

 -- Approach 1 -- Object Oriented

 Braid.m, Knot.m, Path.m written by Arran, algorithm involves recording paths connected in smoothing operations, and counting the number of cycles in the full smoothing.
+Braid algorithm invovles tracing through the diagram, labelling each crossing with relevant information on each pass.

 -- Approach 2 -- Functional